 If you plan on going hiking, you’ll definitely need bug spray with deet to keep sandflies at bay.
 These bloodsucking insects are similar to gnats or mosquitoes and thrive in areas prone to rainfall or rich with vegetation.
 The insects go away at night but are terrible during the day, and you’ll definitely want insect repellent when you’re outside.

-Have you ever been to New Zealand?
+Have you ever been on a tour of New Zealand?
 Tell us about it in the comments below!